 What monitoring will you put in place to ensure that social distancing is respected and that different travel modes are counted?

 The council has automatic traffic counters in various locations across the city.
 In addition, the council has access to journey time data collected across the priority corridors into and around the city.
-These sources have demonstrated a significant decrease in vehicular movements and increase in cycling over the last two months.

 The measures we have implemented are to support social distancing and active travel, and we will continue to closely monitor usage of the different modes of travel and how social distancing is being observed.